nebo-hrn/DAEN-690-Pearmund-Cellars/README.md

 The data from Pearmund Cellars was licences exclusively for the use within the project and therefore is not uploaded to GitHub

-This project is licensed under the
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details